SourceHorizon/logger/README.md

 Possible future `LogOutput`s could send to a file, firebase or to Logcat.
 Feel free to open pull requests.

-## logger_flutter extension

-The [logger_flutter](https://pub.dev/packages/logger_flutter) package is an extension for logger.
-You can add it to any Flutter app.
-Just shake the phone to show the console.

 # Acknowledgments

 This package was originally created by [Simon Choi](https://github.com/simc).